Look who won the fabulous Zen Society skin care products—I’m sure you’ll love them like I do!

 This time, my Bioscan was 87,000.
 Up 7,000 from 2.5 months ago.
 That’s a super-way-crazy-psycho high score.
 I was glad to know that my antioxidants are still gonzo, because if you have a raging infection, your cells are gobbling up nutrient reserves, and FAST.
 Dr. Wall said everything is healing brilliantly and my bone graft looks excellent.

 I could feel that since my surgery, even though I hiked to Stewart Falls with Emma on Labor Day, did a hardcore spin class last week, and generally carried on with life, I felt my immune system still straining.
-I was vegetable-juicing, and using lots of essential oils.
-But all those deadly pleomorphic organisms from those two tooth cavities are now ranging my body, and I FEEL it.
+I was vegetable-juicing, but all those deadly pleomorphic organisms from those two tooth cavities are now ranging my body, and I FEEL it.

 I told Dr. Wall this, and he asked me if I wanted a low-intensity antibiotic.
 He doesn’t like them, stated that they mess up your GI tract and immunity for TWO YEARS, throwing multiple systems out of balance, but also said, “I also don’t like all those micro-organisms running around inside of you either.”